HugoBlox/theme-academic-cv/content/en/details/index.md

 Train lines reach the city from East (Conegliano), North (Cortina) and South (Padova); trains are usually few and far between, so plan your trip in advance.

 #### Accomodation
-08:00 in the morning is too early for you, or you fear you'll miss the last train?
+Is the Alpine start too early for you, or you fear you'll miss the last train?
 Fret you not!
 APAZAF will try to find free accommodation for you in the house of one of the participants from Belluno: fellow snowballers are more than welcome!
 Just let us know in advance when you register and we'll try to reserve a bed for you.
 If you change your mind, just [contact us](/contact)!